mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 * Linux Operating System (16.04 or above)
 * ASP.NET Core SDK 3.1
 * VS Code
+* JSON Viewer (Chorme Extention)

 ### Step 1 .
 Install Linux Operating System

 The Ubuntu operating system is lean.
 As a result, installing Ubuntu on an older computer can bring it back to life.
 If the computer you want to install Ubuntu on  doesn't have a DVD-ROM drive where you can install the operating system from a disc, you can use the Rufus USB Installer to take the ISO you download and use it to create a bootable USB Ubuntu installer.
 This article walks you through the process to create a bootable USB Ubuntu installer in Windows.

 Full details for how to [Create Ubuntu, Linux OS Bootable USB in Windows](https://www.debugpoint.com/2018/09/how-to-create-ubuntu-linux-os-bootable-usb-in-windows)
 #### Download Links